slotabstractor/slotabstractor/README.md

 Then execute `sbatch run_train_pgm_job.slurm` which trains the slot abstractor on the extrapolation regime by default.
 To train on a different regime modify `--path` argument on line 23, and the name of the output log file on line 10.

-To evaluate on the test set, execute `sbatch run_test_pgm_job.slurm`, which requires specifying the path to the saved model weights after training through `--model_checkpoint` argument on line 22.
+To evaluate on the test set (default is extrapolation regime), execute `sbatch run_test_pgm_job.slurm`, which requires specifying the path to the saved model weights after training through `--model_checkpoint` argument on line 22.